 These tips may be useful today, especially when it comes to survival situations.
 It’s important to keep in mind that safety wasn’t a concern 100 years ago, so you should use your own caution when utilizing these tips today.

-Let’s take a look at 25 life hacks from 100 years ago that are useful even today.
+Let’s take a look at 45 life hacks from 100 years ago that are still useful to this day.
 This will help you decide which ones can help benefit you.

 Useful 45 Life Hacks From 100 Years Ago

 You can use a wristwatch to determine the points of a compass.
 It’s important to note that the method changes depending on if you are in the northern or southern hemisphere, if it’s before or after 12 pm and if it’s Daylight Savings Time.

 With the watch level to the ground, point the hour hand towards the sun.
 The midway point between the hour hand and 12 o’clock is due south.
 In other words, if the hour hand is at 2, south is 1 o’clock.

 Again with the watch level to the ground, this time point the 12 towards the sun.
 The bisection of 12 and the hour hand will be due south.